Otto, King of Bavaria: King of Bavaria

 When King Ludwig II was deposed by his ministers on 10 June 1886, his uncle Luitpold took over the rule of the Kingdom of Bavaria and led the affairs of state in Ludwig's place as regent.
 Only three days later Ludwig II died under unknown circumstances, and Prince Otto succeeded him as King of Bavaria on 13 June 1886 in accordance with the Wittelsbach succession law.

 Since Otto was unable to lead the government due to his mental illness (officially it was said: "The King is melancholic"), Prince Regent Luitpold also reigned for him.
 He did not understand the proclamation of his accession to the throne, which was explained to King Otto at Fürstenried Palace the next day after his accession.
 He thought his uncle Luitpold was the rightful king.
-Shortly thereafter, the Bavarian troops were sworn in the name of King Otto I and coins were minted with his portrait.
+Shortly thereafter, the Bavarian Army troops were sworn in the name of King Otto I and coins were minted with his portrait.

 End of reign and death

 Luitpold kept his role as Prince Regent until he died in 1912 and was succeeded by his son Ludwig, who was Otto's first cousin.
 By then, it had been obvious for some time that Otto would never emerge from seclusion or be mentally capable of actively reigning.
-Almost as soon as Ludwig became regent, elements in the press and larger society clamoured for Ludwig to become king in his own right.
+Almost as soon as Ludwig became regent, elements in the press and larger society clamoured for Ludwig to become King in his own right.

 Accordingly, the constitution of Bavaria was amended on 4 November 1913 to include a clause specifying that if a regency for reasons of incapacity lasted for ten years, with no expectation that the King would ever be able to reign, the Regent could end the regency, depose the King and assume the crown himself with the assent of the legislature.
-The following day, Prince Regent Ludwig ended the regency and proclaimed his own reign as Ludwig III.
+The following day, Prince Regent Ludwig ended the regency, cast his cousin down from the throne, and proclaimed his own reign as Ludwig III.
 The parliament assented on 6 November, and Ludwig III took the constitutional oath on 8 November.
 King Otto was permitted to retain his title and honours for life.